White House Office of Faith-Based and Neighborhood Partnerships: First Trump administration (2017–2021)

-Biden administration (2021-2025)
+Biden administration (2021–2025)

 On February 14, 2021, President Joe Biden reestablished the Office with Melissa Rogers again serving as executive director.

 In March 2021, the Biden administration announced a reconfiguration of the Faith and Opportunity Initiative, emphasizing an inclusive approach to religious and community-based partnerships.
 This followed President Biden’s executive order that broadened the scope of the initiative to involve a wider range of faith-based and secular organizations, promoting equity across government programs.
 The order also underscored the importance of addressing issues such as racial justice, climate change, and COVID-19 recovery through these collaborations.

 Under this restructuring, Melissa Rogers was appointed as Executive Director of the White House Office of Faith-Based and Neighborhood Partnerships.
 Rogers previously held this position during the Obama administration and is known for her work on religious freedom and the separation of church and state.

 Additionally, the U.S. Department of Health and Human Services' Center for Faith and Opportunity Initiatives continued to engage in outreach to religious and community organizations, focusing on vaccine distribution during the COVID-19 pandemic.
 This initiative aimed to increase vaccination rates by leveraging the trust and influence of faith-based groups.

-Second Trump administration (2025)
+Second Trump administration (2025–present)

 On January 20, 2025, following the second inauguration of Donald Trump, the office was disbanded through an executive order entitled "Initial Rescissions of Harmful Executive Orders and Actions."
 In February 2025, Trump ordered the creation of the White House Faith Office, a new White House office to assist faith-based entities, community organizations, and houses of worship in their efforts to strengthen American families, promote work and self-sufficiency, and protect religious liberty.